Fort Walton BeachFort Walton Beach anaheimer

 Fort Walton Beach is a small beach town located on the Emerald Coast with beautiful silver sand beaches and emerald waters.
-It is a major tourist attraction and gets very busy during the summer months.
+It is a major tourist attraction and gets very busy during summer.

-If you plan to visit during those busy months, you need to make your reservations months ahead of time.
+If you plan to visit during those busy months, you must make your reservations months ahead.

-The weather in the Emerald Coast is warm most of the year, with a few rare cold days during winter.
+The weather in the Emerald Coast is warm most of the year, with a few rare chilly days during winter.
 The last time it snowed in this area was in 1977.

 While talking about Walton Beach, I am including Okaloosa Island, Ocean City, and Niceville because they are all interconnected.

-The try-city area is surrounded by several Bayous, the Gulf of Mexico, lakes, creeks, and inland forests.
+Several Bayous, the Gulf of Mexico, lakes, creeks, and inland forests surround the try-city area.
 While staying in Fort Walton Beach, we enjoyed visits to the beach, parks, major attractions like the Gulfarium, hikes in the forest, and great dining experiences.

 Gulfarium Marine Adventure Park

 As you enter the aquarium, you are greeted with an underwater view of the dolphin tank.
-Several windows all around the tank give you a glimpse into the frolicking dolphins.
+Several windows all around the tank give you a glimpse of the frolicking dolphins.

 When you are done enjoying those playful creatures, head upstairs to the more exhibits indoor and outdoor.

-Don't forget to check the schedules for the dolphin and the sea lion shows.
+Don't forget to check the dolphin and sea lion show schedules.
 Both shows are educational and entertaining, but I especially enjoyed the dolphin show.
-There are plenty of seats in each auditorium but get there early to pick the best seats.
+There are plenty of seats in each auditorium, but get there early to pick the best seats.

 Besides the two main attractions, you can visit tropical fish, penguins, sharks, alligators, and birds.
-If you time your visits correctly, you can witness animal feedings and interactions.
+You can witness animal feedings and interactions if you time your visits correctly.

 There is only one place to order snacks and drinks.
 The selection is limited, and the line is usually very long.
-Your best bet is to leave the park for lunch then come back for more fun.
+Your best bet is to leave the park for lunch and return for more fun.

 The Boardwalk, Okaloosa Island

-You can have a sit-down meal at Rockin Tacos or the Crab Trap, grab a hamburger from Al's – or you can enjoy a treat at Pino Gelato.
+You can have a sit-down meal at Rockin Tacos or the Crab Trap, grab a hamburger from Al's, or enjoy a treat at Pino Gelato.